Register of New Zealand

 CHRISTIE, Rev John

-b 14.5.1829 in the Parish of East Kilbride, Lanarkshire, Scotland.
+b 14 May 1829 in the Parish of East Kilbride, Lanarkshire, Scotland.

 The family (who were farmers) moved to Fordstone in Renfrewshire shortly after his birth.

-in Scotland before coming to NZ in 1862.
+He does not appear to have had Parish work in Scotland before coming to New Zealand in 1862.

-Arrived NZ as Probationer end of 1862; trials for ordination Dunedin 26.12.1862.
+Arrived New Zealand as Probationer end of 1862; trials for ordination, Dunedin, 26 December 1862.

-Parish extended to Maniototo Plain, Retired 1901 and became Senior Minister
+Parish extended to Maniototo Plain, retired 1901 and became Senior Minister

-Minister for nearly 40 years
+A Minister for nearly 40 years

-Moderator of the Presbyterian Synod of Otago & Southland 1881; from time to time he explored the interior,
+Moderator of the Presbyterian Synod of Otago and Southland 1881.

-preaching at stations and mining centres as he went along.
+From time to time he explored the interior, preaching at stations and mining centres as he went along.

 Nephew of the Rev William Campbell.